 If you’re the owner or an executive within a company, modeling profit and loss responsibility is one of your most critical roles.
 At its essence, P&L responsibility is all about considering ROI and then finding ways to maximize it.

 Executives charged with this are expected to pursue new profit avenues, reduce budget expenditures, and ensure that every program within the company is generating positive ROI.
 As a result, they’re often in charge of P&L management and the deciding factor in approving new projects or investments.
 According to Blue Steps:

 “P&L responsibility involves monitoring the net income after expenses for a department or organization and influencing how company resources are allocated.
 Those with P&L responsibility often give final approval for new projects, find ways to cut budget expenditure, and ensure every program generates a positive ROI.”

 So, how can you ensure that your company is embracing this mindset?

 P&L statements are one of the three critical financial documents that you’ll regularly need to compile and then report on.
 They provide a window into your company’s financial performance and measure growth or losses over a specific accounting period.

 If you want continued long-term success, simply producing P&L statements won’t cut it.
 You must also instill a P&L responsibility ethos from the top down.
 Fortunately, Ramp can help with that.

-Ramp can provide your team real-time visibility and control over the expenses in your business.
-Whether you want a high-level view of the company’s spend or want to zoom in on a specific channel, with Ramp, you gain better management over spending habits and better forecast your spend.
+Ramp integrates with your accounting software and provides your team with real-time visibility and control over the expenses in your business.
+Whether you want a high-level view of the company’s spend or want to zoom in on a specific channel, with Ramp, you gain better management overspending habits and better forecast your spend.

 Sign up today to see how Ramp can drive your company’s P&L responsibility.